7 Essential Marketing Theories & Real-life Examples

 3. Macroenvironment:

-- Economic Factors: During economic downturns, McDonald’s benefits as customers shift toward affordable dining options.
+McDonald’s also adapts to broader forces that impact its operations globally.- Economic Factors: During economic downturns, McDonald’s benefits as customers shift toward affordable dining options.
 Its Dollar Menu caters to price-sensitive customers.

 - Technological Advancements: The company integrates app-based loyalty programs and delivery services through partnerships with Uber Eats and DoorDash to reach a tech-savvy audience.